myzie/burrow/README.md

 {"ip":"13.36.171.187"} # Back to the first region
 ```

+## Custom Development and Consulting

+The author of Burrow (@myzie) is available for contract work.
+Feel free to reach
+out on Github or Linkedin for help with anything related to Go, AWS, Terraform,
+cloud security, or SaaS development.
+See my [profile](https://github.com/myzie)
+for my Linkedin link.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.